Last compiled: 2023-09-05 15:26:25.305239

 geom_point()

-A scatter plot is not a useful here because both drv
+A scatter plot is not a useful here because both drv and

-are categorical variables.
+class are categorical variables.
 Scatterplots are commonly

 used to visualize two continuous variables using visual marks mapped to